-Smoking more marijuana to increase the intensity of your high can have the opposite effect.
+Smoking more marijuana to increase your high intensity can have the opposite effect.
 Sometimes it also just puts you to sleep.

-When you smoke or vape on a daily basis, you will most likely develop a tolerance to the effects of cannabis.
+When you smoke or vape daily, you will most likely develop a tolerance to the effects of cannabis.
 Your body becomes used to the THC and its effect on you.
 So what you want to do is take a break.

-I am not suggesting that you have to give up smoking forever.
+I am not suggesting you give up smoking forever.
 Completely stopping would be counter-productive to increasing the intensity of your highs.
-By taking a break you allow your body to reset its tolerance, and to start to fully feel the effects of the cannabis again.
+By taking a break, you allow your body to reset its tolerance and start fully feeling the effects of the cannabis again.

-Give yourself a week or two and you should start to feel a real difference.
+Give yourself a week or two, and you should start to feel a real difference.
 After about thirty days, it can be like you never smoked in the first place.
-You can really reset and basically start feeling the highs all over again.
+You can reset and basically start feeling the highs all over again.

-Choosing the right strain, for the right effect will really target what you want out of your cannabis.
+Choosing the right strain for the right effect will target what you want out of your cannabis.
 A higher concentration of the chemical compounds in cannabis should produce the effect you are looking for.

-How you store your marijuana will have an effect on its effectiveness and intensity.
-If you just throw it wherever then you won't have a product that satisfies your needs.
+How you store your marijuana will affect its effectiveness and intensity.
+If you throw it wherever you won't have a product that satisfies your needs.
 It will degrade over time.
 As the weed degrades, so will your high.

 If you store your marijuana properly, then it will maintain as much of its effectiveness as possible.
-Like any organic material, if it is stored improperly it will go "bad".
+Like any organic material, storing it improperly will go "bad".
 In the case of marijuana, going bad means losing its THC.
 Losing THC will reduce your high.

-I know this section is more about how to preserve your high than to increase it.
-Many times someone may think that they have developed a higher tolerance to their weed when in reality the cannabis is losing its potency.
+I know this section is more about preserving your high than increasing it.
+Many times someone may think that they have developed a higher tolerance to their weed when the cannabis is losing its potency.

 Do you want another way to increase your high?
 Use edibles to get your dose of marijuana.
 When you eat cannabis, the body's absorption of THC works differently than when you smoke cannabis.
-The compound 11-hydroxy-THC is the main THC compound produced by the body after THC is processed by the liver.
+The compound 11-hydroxy-THC is the main THC compound produced by the body after the liver processes THC.
 This is the most potent compound of THC.

 Because of the way the body digests, the release of THC from the edible can be a slower, longer, more intense high.
-Compare this to smoking or vaping, which sends the THC to the bloodstream very quickly, but it is also processed quickly.
-In general, edibles usually are able to produce a more intense high.
-Keep in mind though, that if you smoke super weed and eat an edible with .01% THC, then the results will not be nearly as good as if you used the same strain.
+Compare this to smoking or vaping, which sends the THC to the bloodstream quickly but is also processed quickly.
+In general, edibles usually can produce a more intense high.
+Remember that if you smoke super weed and eat an edible with .01% THC, the results will not be nearly as good as if you used the same strain.

 Because the body processes edibles more slowly, it can take a while for the effects to come on.
 Take your time with this.
 Start with a small dose and see where it goes.
 Wait a while before you consume more.
 The effects can sometimes take thirty minutes or more to happen.
 Don't go overboard and have a bad experience.

-Don't laugh at this bit of advice, but it is true, mangoes can intensify the effects of marijuana.
-Eating a mango one to two hours before you ingest marijuana can significantly intensify the experience.
+Don't laugh at this bit of advice, but it is true; mangoes can intensify the effects of marijuana.
+Eating a mango one to two hours before ingesting marijuana can significantly intensify the experience.
 So how does this work?
 Read on to find out.

 Mangoes contain compounds called terpenes.
 Aside from giving them their taste and aroma, they also have an interesting effect on the terpenes in cannabis.
 Myrcene, a terpene also found in marijuana, is present in mangoes.
 After eating the mango, the terpenes are absorbed by the body and prepare the body to absorb THC.
 Eating a mango can assist you with experiencing a more powerful high.

-The marijuana high can also be multiplied by the "runners high”.
-Basically when you exercise endorphins are released into your system.
+The marijuana high can also be multiplied by the "runners high".
+When you exercise, endorphins are released into your system.
 These endorphins give you a feeling of euphoria.
-Add this to your cannabis-related euphoria and you have a more intense high.
+Add this to your cannabis-related euphoria, and you have a more intense high.

 If you want to have a better high, then exercise after you get high.